zp20945/Group-project-CE903_HR/README.md

 3. **Poincaré Plot Analysis**: Generates Poincaré plots for HRV analysis and saves the corresponding metrics.

 ---
-## 1. Data Preprocessing & Filtering (`FilteringAndSplitting.py`)
+##  Data Preprocessing & Filtering (`Filtering_Splitting_Renaming_Participants.py`)
 ### **Objective**
 - Load and preprocess raw PPG signal data from CSV files.
 - Extract respondent name.
 - Apply high-pass and low-pass Butterworth filters.
 - Filter data based on specific SourceStimuliNames.
 - Split 6 specific videos according to specific time intervals, creating 6 videos more.
+- Save the processed data into a new CSV file in an specific folder.

+##  Data Preprocessing & Filtering (`Filtering_Whole_Videos.py`)
+### **Objective**
+- Load and preprocess raw PPG signal data from CSV files.
+- Extract respondent name.
+- Apply high-pass and low-pass Butterworth filters.
+- Filter data based on specific SourceStimuliNames.
-- Save the processed data into a new CSV file.
+- Save the processed data into a new CSV file in an specific folder.

 ### **Processing Steps**
 - Reads a CSV file and removes unnecessary rows.